 In 1948, Israel became an independent state.
 Jewish people from Yemen, Turkey, and North Africa soon starting immigrating to Israel, bringing with them a taste for falafel, which had already successfully spread to their countries from Egypt.
 After falafel’s popularity exploded in Israel, it began to spread to Europe and the United States in the late 20th century as immigrants brought a bit of home with them to their new countries.

 While other countries — such as Palestine, Lebanon, and Yemen — dispute Israel’s claim and name falafel as their own, what isn’t disputed are the health benefits of Mediterranean food.
 For instance, the Mediterranean diet can help improve glycemic control and protect against type 2 diabetes.
-To see these healthy perks at the best falafel restaurant around, visit Aladdin today.
+To see these healthy perks at the best falafel restaurant around, order online or visit Aladdin today.